The Mischief: History

-The pub was called The Wine Vaults, trading under Carter Steward and Co Wine Vaults in the 1890s until being renamed The Mischief in 1963.
-The name is derived from the John Crome's depiction of William Hogarth's The Man with the Load of Mischief or Man Loaded with Mischief, which showed a man carrying a woman on his back, who is drinking gin and holding a monkey and magpie, a representation of mischief, which once hung outside the pub.
-Considered sexist, the sign was changed to depict a mischievous boy and later a group of mice.
-Crome's "famous" sign was included in a 1936 exhibition of pub signs held in London.
+The pub formerly had a sign by John Crome, depicting William Hogarth's The Man with the Load of Mischief or Man Loaded with Mischief.
+This sign showed a man carrying a woman on his back, who is drinking gin and holding a monkey and magpie, a representation of mischief, which once hung outside the pub.
+This "famous" sign from Norwich was included in a 1936 exhibition of pub signs held in London.
 The pub became a grade II listed building on 26 February 1954.
+In reference to Crome's sign, the pub was renamed to The Mischief in 1963.
+Considered sexist, it has since been changed to depict a mischievous boy and later a group of mice for which the collective noun is 'mischief'.

 Musician Albert Cooper and his brother Tony founded the Jacquard Club, a folk music group in 1960 or 1964.
 Named after Joseph Marie Jacquard, the club was located in the basement of the Mischief until the club moved to the White Lion on Magdalen Street.
 In the Mischief, the club most hosted performances from the likes of Paul Simon, Judy Collins, Ralph McTell in the Hickory Nuts, Tom Paxton, and George Melly.
-Unlike other parts of the city, the area near to the Mischief retains many pubs from the nineteenth century; there are five in the 100 yd between the Mischief and the Maids Head Hotel.